 The culinary school case for induction stoves

-A favorite country song of mine contains a line I hadn’t given much thought until recently.
-In Tim McGraw’s 2002 banger Red Ragtop, he croons about a long-lost love that flamed and then faded, singing, “We were cooking with gas, we knew it had to last.”
+A favorite country song of mine, Tim McGraw’s 2002 banger Red Ragtop, contains a line I hadn’t given much thought until recently.
+He croons about a long-lost love, “We were cooking with gas.
+We knew it had to last.”

 The first time I cooked with gas wasn’t over a grill in the back of a pickup (sorry, Tim), but on my family’s stove in our house in Pittsburgh.
 I was in middle school, and we had just moved from Florida.
 Suddenly, all scrambled eggs, beans and rice, and pancakes happened not over an electric burner like I was used to, but over a blue flame.
 I felt it was a sure upgrade from the electric-coil burners of our stove in Florida.
 I couldn’t explain why, but I knew cooking with gas was better.
 As I helped my mom sauté onions for dinner, I swelled with pride.
 The click-click-click-flare meant I had finally joined, at the ripe age of 12, the ranks of real cooks.